-My mother is a Christmas baby.
+My mother was a Christmas baby.
 That’s right, she was born on December 25th.
-This year, she will have spent 83 years celebrating her birthday on Christmas Day.
-For the latter part of her life, my family has tried hard to keep her birthday “separate” from Christmas, and make her birthday a special thing.
-No matter how hard we try though, it’s inevitable that her special day gets lost in the celebrations and excitement of the Yuletide holiday.
+She spent 83 years celebrating her birthday on Christmas Day.
+For the latter part of her life, my family tried hard to keep her birthday “separate” from Christmas, and make her birthday a special thing.
+No matter how hard we tried though, it was inevitable that her special day got lost in the celebrations and excitement of the Yuletide holiday.

-My mother has faced every one of these situations at least once in her 83 years of celebrating a Christmas Birthday.
-She has always been a great sport about it though, and never let any of these things get her down.
-She still loves celebrating her Christmas Birthday any way she can!
+My mother faced every one of these situations at least once in her 83 years of celebrating a Christmas Birthday.
+She was always a great sport about it though, and never let any of these things get her down.
+She still loved celebrating her Christmas Birthday any way she could!

 25 REASONS IT SUCKS TO HAVE A CHRISTMAS BIRTHDAY